NuevoFoundation/workshops/content/english/Kusto-KC7/activity-6.md

 ---
-title: "Activity 5: Capture the Flag (Part 1)"
+title: "Activity 5: Catch the Hacker"
 description: ""
 draft: false
 weight: 16
 ---

 {{< notice note >}}This is a much shorter section, we're just going to explain the scenario and let you go for free hunting time.
-You can take however much time you'd like to on this portion, but for live sessions we generally give participants ~30 minutes before moving on.
+You can take however much time you'd like to on this portion, but for live sessions we generally give participants 30-40 minutes before moving on.

  **Happy Hunting!**{{< /notice >}}

-vid
+{{< youtube iXvwu-enXLs >}}

-## Introducing the Hackers
+### Introducing the Hackers

 Now that you’ve completed your initial round of training, you are ready to work your first case in the SOC!